dm13450/dm13450.github.io/_posts/2021-10-11-Fixture-Difficulty-FPL.md

 It is a simple model, I am just including the fixture difficulty, the value of the player and what position they play in and all second order effects.
-The difficulty will be a non-linear splice for each position category.
+The difficulty will be a non-linear spline for each position category.

 ``` r